It's true - especially in recruiting. Doing a few key things day-in and day-out is a surefire way to find success in this field.

 Habit #1: Actively Listening to Hiring Managers and Candidates

 This one may sound obvious, but it’s so important that it’s worth emphasizing.
-We listen to people all the time – but in our busy, fast-paced world, it’s easy to forget to listen to what someone has to say.
+We communicate with people all the time – but in our busy, fast-paced world, it’s easy to forget to listen to what someone has to say.

 Habit #2: Treating Everyone, Everywhere with Respect

-Treating everyone with respect seems simple, but let’s face it, it’s easier said than done.
+Treating everyone with respect is another step that may seem simple, but let’s face it, it’s easier said than done.
 We’ve all had difficult clients and rude candidates.
 We’ve all had people catch us on bad days.
-That said...great recruiters strive to be respectful, kind, professional, and compassionate toward others in every instance.
+That said...great recruiters strive to be respectful, kind, professional, and compassionate toward others, no matter the circumstances.

-The truth is, you never know where your next candidate is going to come from.
-Building a strong network as a recruiter goes a long way toward making your job easier.
-Even if one of your contacts isn’t a good fit, if they like you, they are more likely to refer friends and associates.
+The truth is, you never know where your next candidate or client is going to come from.
+Building a strong network as a recruiter goes a long way towards making your job easier.
+The more your candidates and clients like you, the more likely they are to refer your services to friends and associates.

-It’s also important to keep your reputation in mind.
-It takes a long time to build a reputation...but a very short time to lose it.
-The same goes with trust.
-Having a strong personal brand is critical for being an effective recruiter, and you want to be reinforcing a positive brand on a daily basis.
+Remember, it takes a long time to build a reputation...but a very short time to lose it.
+Having a strong reputation that is built from trust and respect is critical for being an effective recruiter, so be sure to project a positive and respectful personal brand on a daily basis.

 Habit #3: Constantly Learning, Evaluating, and Improving Your Process